Your Questions, Answered

 • The child leads.

 Sessions are play-based, but they are not “just play.”
 Play is the language of the nervous system, and it’s how children communicate what they don’t yet have words for.
-Through deep attunement, your child feels felt and seen, which is where real change begins.
+Even through a screen, I attune closely to your child’s cues so they can feel felt and seen — which is where real change begins.

 Rather than focusing on behavior alone, I work at the below-conscious nervous system level, where patterns of regulation, safety, and connection are formed.
 Over time, children move through a natural three-step process: